-Cause Of Death Released In Fall At Colorado Ski Resort
+Cause of death released in fall at Colorado ski resort

-Cause Of Death Released In Fall At Colorado Ski Resort A Texas woman who fell from a chairlift at a small Colorado ski resort last week died from a rupture of the aorta and other traumatic injuries, an autopsy has concluded.
-Colorado Minimum Wage Rises To $9.30 Under Ballot Measure Minimum wage workers in Colorado are getting a raise in the new year.
+A Texas woman who fell from a chairlift at a small Colorado ski resort last week died from a rupture of the aorta and other traumatic injuries, an autopsy has concluded.
+Kelly Huber, 40, of San Antonio fell 20 feet from the lift on Thursday at Granby Ranch Ski Resort about 90 miles west of Denver.

 Add your comments below